gunpinyo/phometa/README.md

 import Html exposing (Html, button, text) import Html.Events exposing (onClick)

-import Model.InputAction exposing (InputAction) import Model.Model exposing (Model)
+import Models.Package exposing (Package) import Models.Model exposing (Model)
 ```
 note on example of defined modules
-  in this case `Model.InputAction` and `Model.Model` are not depend on
+  in this case `Models.Model` depends on `Model.Packages` so it must come after,
-  each other we have freedom to put anything first, but I decide to put
-  `Model.InputAction` first because input_action is normal come before when
-  both of them are arguments in a function
+  but if there are modules which are not depend to each other, we are free to
+  any on them first